vrmeet/thexr/DO_THIS_NEXT.md

 create primitive is not obvious, they don't know where they go -- something that works for VR and 2d
+   -- we need to white board out the UI

 hand tracking is mysteriously lost for immersive mode -- occationally can reproduce.
 Not sure what solution is.
+   -- i think the movement stops being sent, and the hands get stuck -- can we check if we're in XR and moving hands locally but not sending hand data?
+      - then somehow resume sending hand data?

 when grab a gun, - it disappears on you, it's like it was parented to something else -- oh,... if you have left over hands
   (need to clean-up left over hands)
   - how do you have two sets of meshes with the same name though...????
+   - some race condition
+     make sure when creating the hand mesh in observable that we clear any previous meshes of same name

 ===